Filters, Scope & Navigation Back to top

 Progress Back to top

 The Progress section contains three capacity-focused views.
 Each answers a different question about your team's time.
-All three group users by team with Subtotal rows per team and a Total row at the bottom.
+All three show a flat list of users with a Total row at the bottom.

 How the numbers are calculated